umang23567/AP-Assignments/README.md

 ## Assumptions

-This project operates under the following key assumptions for simplicity:
+This project operates under a few key assumptions.
+The assumptions have been made in certain cases which were not explicitly detailed in the assignment documentation or class comments.

 ### Assumption 1: User Input
-The system assumes that users will provide **logical and valid inputs** for smooth operation without unexpected interruptions or errors.
+The system assumes that users will provide logical and valid inputs for smooth operation without unexpected interruptions or errors.

 ### Assumption 2: Product Availability
 - Items marked as **available** (availability set to `YES`) are assumed to have an **infinite supply**.